the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 * Read more about [logical operators in JavaScript](https://javascript.info/logical-operators).
 * Read more about [truthy values](https://developer.mozilla.org/en-US/docs/Glossary/Truthy).
 * Read more about [falsy values](https://developer.mozilla.org/en-US/docs/Glossary/Falsy).
+* Use your variables from before and put them as conditions in if-else statements.
+See whether these conditions coerce into a truthy or falsy value and therefore whether the code in the if block runs.
+* From the variables that describe yourself, convert `countSiblings` and `countPets` into their respective `hasSiblings` and `hasPets` boolean variables by using the double NOT `!!` operator.

 ## Ternary Operator